TIMI: Training-Free Image-to-3D Multi-Instance Generation with Spatial Fidelity: Experiments

 To further analyze the design choices of ISG, we conduct ablation studies on two key hyperparameters: (i) the selection of guided cross-attention layers ${l}$, and (ii) the number of early denoising timesteps $t$ over which ISG is applied.

 \paragraph{Effect of $l$ in ISG.} Tab.~\ref{tab:ablation_layer} reports the performance of ISG when applying guidance to different ranges of cross-attention layers.
 We summarize three key observations. \textbf{(i)} Guiding the first four layers ($l \in [0,4]$) achieves the best overall trade-off, delivering strong global spatial fidelity (lowest CD-S), and the most effective instance disentanglement (highest SSR). \textbf{(ii)} Restricting guidance to very shallow layers (e.g., $l \in [0,1]$) slightly improves FS-related metrics but results in degraded global spatial fidelity and weaker instance separation, indicating insufficient spatial regulation. \textbf{(iii)} Increasing the layer coverage beyond the fourth layer (e.g., up to layer 8) brings no further improvement and instead results in a consistent performance drop compared to the four-layer setting.
-This indicates that deeper layers may capture higher-level semantics (e.g., texture or category cues), which are less effective for instance-level spatial regulation.
-This conclusion is further corroborated by qualitative comparisons in \textbf{Appendix.B.1}, where applying ISG to the first four layers yields the best balance.
+This indicates that deeper layers may capture higher-level semantics (e.g., texture), which are less effective for instance-level spatial regulation.